pablogila/CrystalReader/README.md

 CrystalReader runs in [Python 3.X](https://www.python.org/downloads/) with **Pandas**; to install Pandas, run on your terminal:
 `pip install --user pandas`

+### Optional: Using a Virtual Environment

-The use of a virtual environment such as venv is recommended, but not required; in case you want to use a virtual environment, you can create one by running:
+The use of a virtual environment such as venv is recommended, but not required; skip this part if you have no experience with virtual environments.
+In case you want to use venv, you can run:
 `python -m venv .venv`
 Activate the environment; on **Windows**:
 `.\.venv\Scripts\activate`